symbol/symbol-docs/source/guides/monitor/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 Sending a synchronous transaction
 *********************************

-Alice is developing an app to send 10 cat.currency to Bob and wants to know if the transaction has reached the network before sending Bob an email.
+Alice is developing an app to send 10 |privatenetworkcurrency| to Bob and wants to know if the transaction has reached the network before sending Bob an email.

 1. Create a new ``.ts`` file.
 Then, define and sign a :doc:`TransferTransaction <../../concepts/transfer-transaction>`.